Oklahoma Motorcycle Helmet Laws Guide

 Choosing The Right Helmet

-When buying a helmet, do your research to ensure that you are buying one that meets safety standards.
+When buying a helmet, do your research to ensure you are buying one that meets safety standards.
 This is relatively easy because all helmets sold in the US are required to meet standards set out by the Department of Transportation.
 Every year, they stress test a wide range of helmets and update safety standards to ensure that all sold helmets provide adequate protection.
 There are several things to check for when comparing different helmets.

 The Inner Lining